 Overview of Intellectual Property

-Overview of Intellectual Property is a one-day seminar (forming the first day of Fundamentals of Intellectual Property (LAWS90125)) that provides a general survey of the various regimes comprising intellectual property (IP).
+Overview of Intellectual Property is a two-day seminar that provides a general survey of the various regimes comprising intellectual property (IP).
 It is accredited by the TTIPAB as satisfying part of its accreditation requirements for Topic Group A.

 |A: Legal process and overview of intellectual property|